voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 {% info_notice() %}
 **Note:**
-Some of these libraries have bindings for other languages, so check out their documentation before rejecting any!
+Most of these libraries have bindings for other languages;
+look into their documentation before rejecting any outright!
 {% end %}

 ### Windowing Abstraction Libraries

-Creating a surface to actually draw into is *terribly* annoying, due to the many platforms and operating systems that exist, so it's best to leave it to a windowing library...
+Creating a surface to actually draw into is *terribly* annoying, due to the many platforms and operating systems that exist, so it's best to leave it to a windowing library.

+Some of the graphics programming libraries, from the previous section, provide their own windowing abstractions, so you may not need/have to choose one at all.
+Either way, here's a small list:

 | Name | Language | Platforms |
 |------|----------|-----------|